-All revisions to the TOPS Program of Safety must be revised or approved as per the bylaws.
+All revisions to the TOPS Program of Safety must be revised or approved as per the TOPS Bylaws.
+A review of the Program of Safety Standards should be conducted annually to assure adequacy and continuous oversight.

-Attested and certified a true and correct copy of the revised Tour Operators Program of Safety this 14th-26th day of MarchOctober, 2016.
+Attested and certified a true and correct copy of the revised Tour Operators Program of Safety Standards this 30th day of July, 2020.

-(CORPORATE SEAL) Secretary
+(CORPORATE SEAL)